jeftegoes/AwsOverview/Networking & Content Delivery/Amazon Route 53.md

 # 2. Amazon Route 53

 - A highly available, scalable, fully managed and Authoritative DNS.
-  - Authoritative = The customer (you) can update the DNS records.
+  - Authoritative = The customer (we) can update the DNS records.
 - **Route 53 is also a Domain Registrar**.
 - Ability to check the health of your resources.
 - The only AWS service which provides 100% availability SLA.